nehelmalhotra/Covid-Analysis-and-Document-Clustering/README.md

 | Parenting and symptoms  | Distance Measures  |
 | Testing Methods  | Mental Health |
 | High risk groups  |   |

+## Conclusion <a name="conclusion"></a>

+Supervised learning algorithms can then be trained on pre-clustered data to predict the clusters of new and unseen articles.
+This is a powerful tool and is currently being used by companies like Google for news clustering.

+When training a logsitic regression model on the data and 15 clusters, an accuracy score of 0.97 was obtained for the train data and 0.94 for the test/validation data.